kyma-project/btp-manager/README.md

 ## Usage

 Use BTP Manager to deploy an SAP BTP service in your Kyma cluster.
-To find out how to do it, read the [usage](./docs/user/02-10-usage.md) documents.
+To find out how to do it, read the [usage](./docs/user/02-10-usage.md) document.

 ## Uninstallation